kest-dev/GenoLanguage/README.md

 # GenoLanguage
- A test language I'm developing
+ A toy language for exploring and understanding programming languages.